Window Film Blog

 Film Removal

-There is no way to remove the film without scratching the polycarbonate
+Once the film is compromised, there is no way to remove it without scratching the polycarbonate and ruining it.

-While ComforTech™ is not made for use on plastic or polycarbonate surfaces, there are some specialty window films out there that are.
-These are specially made for plastic surfaces and are often applied to the exterior of the polycarbonate.
-A quick Google search will yield a short list of candidates.
+While ComforTech™ Ceramic Series window film is not made for use on plastic or polycarbonate surfaces, there are some specialty window films out there that are.
+These are specially made for plastic surfaces and are often referred to as blister-free films.
+A quick Google search will yield a short list of candidates – here is one blister-free window film we are familiar with.

 If you are in the market for solar control or privacy window film for glass windows, shop ComforTech™ Ceramic Series.